Shortwave International World Radio Airtime services

 Are you a pirate, illegal or clandestine broadcaster?

-NEXUS-IBA and IRS have helped many illegal broadcasters to become legal program producers, and broadcast on licenced media.
-While we do not support pirate or illicit broadcasting.
+NEXUS-IBA and IRRS (the Italian Radio Relay Service) have helped many illegal broadcasters to become legal program producers, and broadcast on licenced media.
+NEXUS-IBA and our stations do not support pirate or illicit broadcasting.

 If you have a message to spread across borders, Shortwave is the practical solution to reach targets that may be inaccessible via the Internet due to local government censorship, or just because the desired targets may be so remote and isolated that no other media (including local FM, TV and Internet) are available.